MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-kerberos-sso.md

 ---
 title: Use Kerberos for single sign-on (SSO) with Microsoft Entra Private Access.
-description: Covers how to provide single sign-on using Microsoft Entra Private Access.
+description: Covers how to provide single sign-on using Kerberos with Microsoft Entra Private Access.
 author: kenwith
 manager: amycolannino
 ms.service: global-secure-access